 The accounting treatment of inventory is a legacy of an industrial era with slower product cycles, predictable demand, and minimal competition.
 In today’s fast-paced retail environment, where consumer preferences shift rapidly and competitors can launch copycats in weeks, inventory is a perishable commodity.
 It carries not just the cost of the ingredients and packaging (COGS), but a heavy burden of ancillary expenses that erode margin and trap working capital.
 A brand holding 180 days of inventory is not sitting on a secure asset; it is financing a six-month loan to itself at a punishingly high interest rate, with the added risk that the collateral—its own product—may expire before it’s sold.

 The true cost of holding inventory is a sum of both direct financial outlays and the opportunity cost of capital.
 Here is the breakdown every CPG operator must calculate.
+Identifying key areas and cost levers within inventory management is essential to optimize the allocation of resources, enabling more strategic cost control and improved operational efficiency.

 This is the most fundamental and often overlooked cost.
 It is the return you could have earned if the cash tied up in inventory had been deployed elsewhere in the business.
+Effective management of budgets and strategic investment decisions can help optimize spend tied up in inventory, ensuring resources are allocated to areas that drive growth and operational efficiency.

 Calculation: (Average Inventory Value) × (Cost of Capital or Hurdle Rate)